Press enter to see results or esc to cancel.

 Singapore’s Shortage Occupation List is a collection of occupations that cannot be filled with local applicants and is updated annually.
 The government also avoids listing the same occupation for more than three years to avoid a dependency on immigration to fill a particular need.

-• How severe the shortage is and surrounding factors
+• How severe the shortage is and the surrounding factors

 • Local commitment of the sector to alleviate the shortage through training or education pipelines in the medium term

 The following sectors are listed on the Shortage Occupation List: Agritech, Financial Services, Green Economy, Healthcare, Infocomm Technology, and Maritime.
-This list was released in March of 2023 and will be updated in March of 2024.
+This list was released in November 2025 and applies to new and renewal EP applications from 1 January 2026.

 Specific Occupations on the List: